butterflykite/DP-LASS/README.md

 ## 💻 Model Training

-This section provides a comprehensive guide to training the DP-LASS model on your own datasets.
+This section provides a comprehensive guide to training the DP-LASS model on AudioSet or your own datasets.

 ### ✅ Step 1: Prepare Data(JSON Format)